ni5arga/Modmail-To-Discord-Slack/README.md

 **Second Embed** :

- 5. Conversation Type -  Conversation Type specifies whether a conversation is with a subreddit itself, with another user, or with another subreddit entirely. `internal` means conversation with a Mod Discussion, internal to the subreddit.`sr_user` means conversation between the subreddit & an another user outside of the subreddit. `sr_sr` means conversation between two different subreddits.
+ 5. Conversation Type -  Conversation Type specifies whether a conversation is with a subreddit itself, with another user, or with another subreddit entirely. `internal` means conversation with a Mod Discussion, internal to the subreddit.`sr_user` means conversation between the subreddit and another user outside of the subreddit. `sr_sr` means conversation between two different subreddits.
  6. Conversation State - The State of the modmail conversation.
 Can be `New`, `Appeals`, `Archived`, `Filtered`, `InProgress` & `JoinRequests`.
  7. Participant - The participant in the modmail conversation (it'll be the user in most cases).
  8. Participant Information - Some information about participant. `isMod`: is the participant a mod of the subreddit, `isAdmin`: is the user an admin, `isApproved`: is the user an Approved user, `isHidden`: is the user Hidden, `isDeleted`: is the participant a Deleted account, `isAuto`: is the conversation automatically generated e.g. from automod, u/reddit.